 - PGY-3: $59,452.21

 Health insurance including major medical, life, personal accident, long-term disability, vision, and dental are provided for the resident and his/her family.
 Medical malpractice insurance also is provided.

-PGY-1s, PGY-2s and PGY-3s receive 20 weekdays (excluding Saturdays and Sundays) of vacation time per year.
+PGY-1s, PGY-2s and PGY-3s receive 20 weekdays (excluding Saturdays and Sundays) of paid time off per year.
 These can be used for vacation, sick days, holidays, or personal days.
-In addition, PGY-2's and PGY-3's will be given an additional 3 days per year for interviewing, taking USMLE Step 3, or for board preparation.
+In addition, PGY-2s and PGY-3s will be given an additional 3 days per year for interviewing, for fellowships, taking USMLE Step 3, or for board preparation.

 Memberships and Subscriptions

 Individual call rooms are provided on the 10th floor of the main building.
-Each room has cable television, queen size bed, refrigerator, and private bathroom.
+Each room has cable television, queen size bed, refrigerator, and private bathroom and shower.

-The department provides food at morning and noon conferences.
+The department and hospital provide food at morning and noon conferences.
 In addition, each resident receives $950 to be used in the hospital cafeteria.